-Figure 7-12: Capacity (Summer Net Dependable Megawatts) in 2038 for Strategy A by Scenario
+Figure 7-12: Capacity (Summer Net Dependable Megawatts) for Strategy A by Scenario

-Figure 7-13: Energy (Terawatt Hours) in 2038 for Strategy A by Scenario cost utility solar.
+Figure 7-13: Energy (Terawatt Hours) for Strategy A by Scenario cost utility solar.
 Distributed storage is also promoted, replacing a portion of demand response but at a higher cost.
-Finally, CHP is promoted, driving slightly lower utility-scale gas additions.
+Finally, CHP is promoted, contributing to additional coal retirements seen in some cases.